R/The Donald: Media reception

-The subreddit was criticized by Vice, which stated in an article that the subreddit was "authoritarian", "racist", "misogynistic", "homophobic", "Islamophobic", and a "hypocritical 'free speech' rallying point".
+The subreddit was criticized by Vice, which stated in an article that the subreddit was "authoritarian", "racist", "misogynistic", "homophobic", "Islamophobic", and has a "hypocritical 'free speech' rallying point".
 The publication Slate described r/The_Donald as a "hate speech forum" and The Verge has described it as a "notoriously fetid troll swamp".
 According to The New York Times, "[m]embers respond to accusations of bigotry with defiant claims of persecution at the hands of critics.
 It is an article of faith among posters that anti-racists are the real bigots, feminists are the actual sexists, and progressive politics are, in effect, regressive."
 The subreddit also spread fake news and promoted conspiracy theories such as "Pizzagate".
 In February 2017, Atlantic Council's Digital Forensic Research Lab analyzed how the subreddit was able to spread fake news throughout similar subreddits and conspiracy sites.
 The subreddit is also connected to the alt-right while an article by The Washington Post connected the moderators of closely related Trump subreddits to racist subreddits such as "r/Quranimals" and "r/Rapefugees".
 One moderator banned users for reporting Islamophobia to the subreddit, saying, "Jesus Christ people, stop reporting Islamophobia.
 We don't fucking care about our 'Islamophobia problem' AT ALL!"
 The National Memo noted that "moderators have made the occasional attempt to rid r/The_Donald of overt racism and anti-Semitism" and The Economist emphasized that the moderators "at least try" to remove anti-semitism from the subreddit.

 Motherboard interviewed a moderator of the subreddit, who said "[t]he people from /pol/ who can behave, which is probably most of them, stay.
-The people who don't behave usually wind up getting banned for rule 3."
+The people who don't behave usually wind up getting banned for rule 3 [the community's "no racism" rule]."
 The New York Times also noted that, in addition to the subreddit's "no racism/anti-Semitism" policy, the subreddit also warns against "dissenters or SJWs" posting on there and that "concern trolling" is also banned.
 Gizmodo commented that the subreddit "revealed how easy the site's ageing algorithm is to game," comparing their actions to the profitability of fake news posted on Facebook.
 Gizmodo also referred the subreddit as "Trump supporters' de facto base of power on Reddit".
 Politico described the subreddit as "a message board that acted as a conduit between 4chan and the mainstream Web".